Set to be living in a foreign country? You better set a budget so you don't run out of money and miss out!

 Set A Goal Amount

 Do some research and come up with a number to save up for.
 If you're an ILP volunteer, you can go on the ILP Facebook groups and ask alumni in your country how much they spent and what they recommend.
 We've outlined what typical amounts volunteers usually spend in their country to help give you a framework to refer back to.

 Keep in mind what part of the world you're living in as well.
-If you're going to live in Europe, don't ask someone who lived in China how much they spent.
-It's incredibly cheaper to live in China than it is in Europe!
+If you're going to live in Europe, don't ask someone who lived in Mexico how much they spent.
+It's incredibly cheaper to live in Mexico than it is in Europe!
 Do some research online for costs of living in different countries (That might even change your mind about where you want to go abroad).

 Look at your semester abroad — Do you have vacations or time off scheduled?
 Any flights or train tickets you need to purchase yourself?
 Personally, I'd rather make sure that I can go on a vacation versus making sure I have money to buy souvenirs.
 For me, planning out the transportation, lodging, and things to do is going to be more important than spending money in-county on little knickknacks or buying treats after teaching.
 Once you have a budget blocked out for flights, trains, buses, and hostels, then you're ready to move onto your activities budget.

 It's really easy to over spend at the start of your trip because you're excited and wanting to get out there, do everything you can, eat everything you can, and experience everything you can.
 We don't blame you!
 Experiencing a new country is more than exciting, but it can get expensive if you're not watching yourself.

 If you find that you're overspending, see how you can scale back.
 Maybe start splitting meals to save money or walk instead of taking a taxi.
 Stop buying souvenirs and skip out on trying a few new treats until you get back on track.

 A Few Other Tips For Travelers On A Budget: